WiscADSL/nixhome/README.md

 2. Add your user configuration to `hosts/common/[your-username].nix`

-3. If you'd like to use home-manager, add your configuration to `programs/accounts/[your-username].nix`
+3. If you'd like to use home-manager, add your home configuration to `programs/accounts/[your-username].nix`

 4. Send the pull request and ping the admins (as of Sep 2025, @XiangpengHao, @MikeWalrus) for review.